MichaByte/sleepwalker/README.md

 change in directory to show in game
 at the end get potion of good sleep
 autoscroll for quest/inventory dialog
-uses dev name for "not enough" dialog
-restart game without reload
 can't add multiple things to inventory in one command
-plate and key images not working
-check input value in range
+check input value in range (store) can get multiple maps, more money
-music broken